These are recommended legal research databases available across Duke University.

 - LexisNexis Academic

-Includes the full text of federal and state case law, codes, and regulations, as well as Shepard’s Citations service for case law and the legal encyclopedia American Jurisprudence 2d.
+Includes the full text of federal and state case law, codes, and regulations, as well as Shepard's Citations service (case law only) and the legal encyclopedia American Jurisprudence 2d.
 Selected international case law and legislation is also available.

 Provides historical PDF collections of primary legal materials (including the U.S. Code and federal and state session laws; Code of Federal Regulations, Federal Register, presidential publications, and executive agency decisions and publications; court opinions from the U.S. Supreme Court, Canada, and the U.K.; world constitutions, and international treaties).
 Secondary legal materials include law reviews, bar association journals, classic legal treatises, and the ALI Restatements of the Law series.

 Indexes articles from more than 450 legal periodicals published worldwide from 1985-present, including journals, essay collections, festschrifts, and congress reports.

 Recommended starting point when researching the law of non-U.S. countries.
 Provides information about the legal systems of countries around the world, and citations/links to their legal publications.

 Access to key federal legislative history materials, including the U.S. Serial Set and the CIS Index.
 Selected full text includes House and Senate committee reports from 1817-1969/1995-present and congressional committee hearings from 1824-present.